Pedrojok01/fury-racing/contracts/README.md

 Chainlink features are leveraged in two ways:

 1. [**Chainlink VRF V2.5**](https://docs.chain.link/vrf): to generate random numbers for the luck attributes;
-2. [**Chainlink Functions**](https://docs.chain.link/chainlink-functions): to query the backend for the race results (the time per player based on their car attributes).
+2. [**Chainlink Functions**](https://docs.chain.link/chainlink-functions): to query the backend for race results (the time per player based on their car attributes) as well as for weather conditions converted to a percentage;
+3. [**Chainlink Automation**](https://automation.chain.link/fuji): to automate the updates of each circuit's weather in the smart contract every hour.

 Thanks to Chainlink, the entire logic can stay on-chain and transparent, while the heavy calculations are done off-chain.
-This allows for a better user experience and a more secure and gas-efficient contract.
+This allows for more transparency and a more secure, gas-efficient contract.
+Automation also eliminates the need for a third party to update the weather conditions, removing the requirement to store a private key at the same time.

 ## Getting Started